 The Careers library is open all day, every day.
-Students have access to prospectuses, college and 6th form information, leaflets and brochures.
+Students have access to online prospectuses, college and 6th form information, apprenticeship vacancies, training information leaflets and brochures.
 The library is maintained by the Careers leader and the Deputy Headteacher i/c careers.
-Students receive training on how to use Unifrog.
+Students receive input on how to use Unifrog.

-Year 11 students attend the school's Post-16 Information Evening in October each year to have a chance to meet a range of post-16 providers, training organisations and employers.
+Year 11 students and their parents/carers attend the school's Post-16 Information Evening in October each year to have a chance to meet a range of post-16 providers, training organisations and employers.